shailjagangrade/shailjagangrade.github.io/_pages/about.md

 From  Land to Sea: Investigating Ecosystem Transitions Across Shore
 ======
 Shailja's research employs oceanographic observations to investigate planktonic ecosystem dynamics from coastal waters to the offshore open ocean.
-Shailja's teaching also centers around marine ecosystem dynamics, in particular the exploration of how ecosystems are shaped by environmental conditions and gradients, as well as a land- and sea-scape influenced by humans.
+Shailja's teaching also centers around marine ecosystem dynamics, in particular the exploration of how ecosystems are shaped by environmental conditions and gradients -- as well as human impacts.

 Coastal upwelling dynamics & phytoplankton communities
 ------